Former Maryland pediatrician indicted on 98 sex abuse charges found incompetent to stand trial

 A Maryland judge on Wednesday ruled a former pediatrician indicted for 98 alleged sex crimes incompetent to stand trial, according to reports.

-A psychiatrist testified about Ernesto Cesar Torres’ alleged delusions that include the belief that something he called an "evil black witch" came out of a painting in his home and took over his life, according to FOX 5 in Washington, D.C.
+Two psychiatrists testified about Ernesto Cesar Torres’ alleged delusions that include the belief that something he called an "evil black witch" came out of a painting in his home and took over his life, according to FOX 5 in Washington, D.C.

 Torres, 70, is charged with the alleged abuse of 19 minors between 2001 and 2019 and was previously convicted of sexually assaulting a lifelong patient and sentenced to a year in jail, FOX 5 reported.